fernandosanchez1128/GoApp/README.md

 * Notice you can easily change DB params on ``resources/config.properties`` file. the project suppose your ${GOPATH} variable point to you Go folder

-to hit the endpoint you will need to sen request to this endpoint http://localhost:8080/user/1234 using GET method.
+to hit the endpoint you will need to send request to this endpoint http://localhost:8080/user/1234 using GET method.
 Note: in that request `1234` refers to person document.

 it will return a response like this